Quintec/LaserLang/README.md

 | <pre>"fo\\<br>&nbsp;&nbsp;&nbsp;o<br>&nbsp;&nbsp;&nbsp;"</pre> | `["foo"]` |
 | ``` `i can slash/\ yay` ``` | `["i can slash/\ yay"]` |

+> checkout the examples folder for more examples

 # Mirrors

 Control flow is managed with a series of **mirrors** to change the direction of the instruction pointer.
 The mirrors work as you would expect them to - imagine a bouncy ball/actual laser hitting them and where it would go next.